InternetFreedomFoundation/archive/content/post/algorithms-in-mous-and-data-for-profit-4-new-mous-signed-between-the-ministry-of-agriculture-and-private-corporations-including-jio-and-cisco.md

 +++
-author = "Rohin Garg"
+author = 'Rohin Garg'
-categories = ["AgriStack", "Privacy"] date = 2021-10-19T07:35:40Z
+categories = ['AgriStack', 'Privacy', 'Agriculture'] date = 2021-10-19T07:35:40Z
-description = ""
+description = ''
 draft = false
-slug = "algorithms-in-mous-and-data-for-profit-4-new-mous-signed-between-the-ministry-of-agriculture-and-private-corporations-including-jio-and-cisco"
+slug = 'algorithms-in-mous-and-data-for-profit-4-new-mous-signed-between-the-ministry-of-agriculture-and-private-corporations-including-jio-and-cisco'
-summary = "The Ministry of Agriculture and Farmers’ Welfare has recently signed 4 more Memorandum of Understanding (MoU) agreements regarding the Agristack with Cisco, Ninjakart, ITC Limited, and Jio.
-In this post, we analyse these MoUs, and explain the issues that arise as a result." tags = ["AgriStack", "Privacy"] title = "MoUs for algorithms and data for profit: 4 new MoUs signed between the Ministry of Agriculture and private corporations, including Jio and Cisco."
+summary = 'The Ministry of Agriculture and Farmers’ Welfare has recently signed 4 more Memorandum of Understanding (MoU) agreements regarding the Agristack with Cisco, Ninjakart, ITC Limited, and Jio.
+In this post, we analyse these MoUs, and explain the issues that arise as a result.' tags = ['AgriStack', 'Privacy', 'Agriculture'] title = 'MoUs for algorithms and data for profit: 4 new MoUs signed between the Ministry of Agriculture and private corporations, including Jio and Cisco.'

 +++